-CU Denver CU Anschutz Office of Equity engages in comprehensive educational programming to prevent and bring awareness about sexual assault, domestic violence, dating violence, and stalking.
+CU Denver Office of Equity engages in comprehensive educational programming to prevent and bring awareness about sexual assault, domestic violence, dating violence, and stalking.
 These programs and training are culturally relevant, inclusive of diverse communities and identities, and are sustainable.
-The Office of Equity works to develop trainings that are responsive to community needs and informed by research, we strive to assess these programs for value, effectiveness and/or outcome.
+The Office of Equity works to develop trainings that are responsive to community needs and informed by research, and strives to assess these programs for value, effectiveness and/or outcome.

-CU Denver | CU Anschutz training and prevention programs include both primary prevention and awareness programs which are delivered through new student orientation for incoming first year, transfer and graduate students.
+CU Denver training and prevention programs for students include both primary prevention and awareness programs which are delivered through new student orientation for incoming first year, transfer and graduate students.
+The Office of Equity also invites incoming students to the online Respect Expected course, which is a culturally relevant online training that considers environmental risk and protected factors of the CU Denver community.

 The Office of Equity also provides prevention and awareness presentations during new employee orientation for all new employees.
-Additionally, CU Denver | CU Anschutz requires that all new employees complete an online training about the Sexual Misconduct and nondiscrimination policies, information about the office of equity, which includes reporting options and responsibilities, supportive measures and campus resources, and bystander intervention.
+Additionally, CU Denver requires all new employees complete an online training about the Sexual Misconduct and Nondiscrimination policies, information about the Office of Equity, which includes reporting options and the responsibilities, supportive measures and campus resources, and bystander intervention.
+The training is culturally relevant and considers the environmental risk and protected factors of the CU Denver community.